rabingaire/samaya/README.md

 # samaya

-> Since Commit looks at previous commit and tells a user how much time has passed since the previous commit.
+> Samaya looks at previous commit and tells a user how much time has passed since the previous commit.

 ## Install